2.2 Lab Protocol

 Protein Digestion

-Understand what occurs in skeletal muscle during fasting and fed states.
-Indicate increase or decrease of the biochemical phenomena by drawing arrows.
+You will focus on protein metabolism in skeletal muscles, highlighting variations in amino acids, proteolysis, and proteogenesis during different metabolic states.
+Indicate increase or decrease of the biochemical phenomena by drawing arrows (↑ ↓).

 Amino Acids: _____